 Reading is viewed as a vital aspect of Literacy and this is reflected in our school and home learning expectations.
 Our books are graded by difficulty by reading levels known as 'Book Bands', more information about your child's band can be obtained from your child's teacher.
 We use a programme called Daily Supported Reader in KS1 and Destination Reader in KS2.

 We are fortunate to have a number of volunteers who support our children with reading in school.

 Anyone can be a reading volunteer - currently we have parents, ex members of staff, members of the local community and volunteers from a reading charity working with us.

 Everyone who helps with reading at Baring makes a real difference to the children they read with and we are very grateful for the time they give us.

 A volunteer at Baring has been featured in the Autumn 2013 issue of Lewisham Life that is delivered to all homes in the borough of Lewisham.
 Read the article 'Reading is something we can all do' here.

-If you would like to become a reading volunteer at Baring please see Mr. Greaves (Deputy Headteacher and Y2 class teacher) or Judi Standing in the school office.
+If you would like to become a reading volunteer at Baring please see Mr. Greaves (Deputy Headteacher) or Judi Standing in the school office.
 You might have a spare half hour when you drop off your child at school or before picking them up - why not come and be a part of Baring's reading adventure?

 The school teaches children to write in a fully cursive style.
 A variety of strategies are used to teach spelling, including phonics using ‘Letters and Sounds’ and ‘Jolly Phonics’.
 We develop children’s general literacy through oral story telling using Pie Corbett materials and this has huge impact on children’s written work.